hadim/captchanet/notebooks/v7/README.md

 - Model:
   - Inceptionv3 + classification heads.
 - Training dataset:
-  - Original captcha images scrapped from the source website.
+  - Original captcha images scrapped from the source website (same as the v6).